lhr-solar/BPS/PULL_REQUEST_TEMPLATE.md

 - [ ] No merge conflicts
 - [ ] Software feature has test associated with it.
 - [ ] Software feature has documentation for it updated.
+- [ ] If applicable, does software feature have simulation test associated with it (.json & out.json file)
 - [ ] Test provides useful information and uses relevant data to accurately represent BPS
     - NOTE: If test file already exists, use that one
 - [ ] 2 Members of the team have already reviewed my PR